guanw/InterviewMate/README.md

    This downloads the required Whisper model files for offline transcription.

-   **Note**: If ESLint is not found after installation, you may need to install it globally or ensure your Node.js/npm setup is correct.

 4. Create a `.env` file in the root directory with your DashScope API key:

    ```